Strike! 50th Anniversary Edition

 —Howard Zinn, A People’s History of the United States

 Celebrate people’s history by helping PM Press publish the updated, expanded, and definitive history of the American labor movement.
-Make a pledge to order a hard copy of Strike!
-50th Anniversary Edition or get your digital copy.
+Order a hard copy of Strike!
+50th Anniversary Edition.

 Jeremy Brecher’s Strike! narrates the dramatic story of repeated, massive, and sometimes violent revolts by ordinary working people in America.
 Involving nationwide general strikes, the seizure of vast industrial establishments, nonviolent direct action on a massive scale, and armed battles with artillery and tanks, this exciting hidden history is told from the point of view of the rank-and-file workers who lived it.
 Encompassing the repeated repression of workers’ rebellions by company-sponsored violence, local police, state militias, and the U.S. Army and National Guard, it reveals a dimension of American history rarely found in the usual high school or college history course.